ReynaX/Chess-in-Java/README.md

 * Promotion (only to Queen)
 * 50-moves rule
 * En passant
-* Saving the game state in PNG
+* Saving the game state in PGN

 I've made this project to learn Java, get an assignment in the college and hopefully increase my future chances of getting a job.
 The project needs a lot of polishing like making the better and faster calculations of computer moves, allowing computer to finish the game,